 Trump wants to rule Venezuela by force – but he’s getting the US into a mess

-Sam Kiley reports from the Simon Bolivar Bridge in Cucuta, on the Colombian border with Venezuela, where two armies and a militia are in a standoff while Trump threatens Caracas
+Sam Kiley reports from the Simon Bolivar Bridge in Cucuta, on the border between Colombia and Venezuela, where two armies and a militia are in a standoff while Trump threatens Caracas

-Two different groups bustle up to the visiting foreigner, a gringo approaching the bridge from Columbia into Venezuela.
+Two different groups bustle up to the visiting foreigner, a gringo approaching the bridge from Colombia into Venezuela.

-“Don’t go left or right of the road – you’re okay on the bridge – but don’t wander into these streets left or right.
-They’re controlled by Tren de Agua gangsters who will rob you or kill you,” says a young women sweeping drizzle out of her eyes.
+“Don’t go left or right of the road – you’re OK on the bridge, but don’t wander into these streets left or right.
+They’re controlled by Tren de Aragua gangsters who will rob you or kill you,” says a young woman sweeping drizzle out of her eyes.

-“The Columbian Army and the Venezuelan forces won’t come to get you if you get shot in no-man’s land and everything under the bridge is controlled by guerillas.”
+“The Colombian army and the Venezuelan forces won’t come to get you if you get shot in no man’s land, and everything under the bridge is controlled by guerillas.”

 This is the world that Donald Trump, Pete Hegseth and Marco Rubio think they can run – and run remotely.

-Nicolas Maduro was removed over the weekend as president of Venezuela.
-As he was being led blind-folded and chained, like a Guantanamo internee, from battleship to helicopter, from New York jail to courtroom, Trump was making plans for the country he’d ruled.
+Nicolas Maduro was removed as the president of Venezuela over the weekend.
+As he was being led blindfolded and chained, like a Guantanamo internee, from battleship to helicopter, from New York jail to courtroom, Trump was making plans for the country he’d ruled.

-The invasion ordered by the US president was small scale and clinical.
-It decapitated a government he said ran “narco-terrorism” and had killed hundreds of thousands of Americans by drug overdose and through violence.
+The invasion ordered by the US president was small-scale and clinical.
+It decapitated a government that he said had run “narco-terrorism” and had killed hundreds of thousands of Americans by way of drug overdoses and violence.

 But the government was left intact.
 And Venezuelans in limbo.

 “Everyone wanted to see the end of Maduro.
 But not like this.
-My country can fall into chaos.
-We don’t want to end up like Iraq,” says Sylvie, a beautician crossing into Columbia to buy supplies for her salon in Venezuela.
+My country [could] fall into chaos.
+We don’t want to end up like Iraq,” says Sylvie, a beautician crossing into Colombia to buy supplies for her salon in Venezuela.

 The Maduro regime persists – so Sylvie doesn’t want to be identified.